DanyylCon/storefront_backend_project/README.md

 from your terminal.
 ENV is the environment (ie. test or dev).
 BCRYPT_PEPPER, SALT_ROUNDS are for bcrpyt password hashing.
 TOKEN_SECRET is the string against which jwts are checked.
 TEST_USER variables are for a test user which is needed to run unit and endpoint testing.

+6. npm run test - command to run all tests

+7. db-mirgate up - command to run the migrations to create the tables we need to use the app

+8. npm run start - command to start the app

+## Using Postman to communicate with the app